nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/google-storage.md

 ## Nuxeo Configuration

-In order to configure the package, you will need to provide values for the configuration parameters that define your Google credentials, bucket and project.
+To configure the package, you will need to provide values for the configuration parameters that define your Google credentials, bucket and project.

 You can do the configuration using the `nuxeo.conf` properties described below.